m2osw/snapwebsites/README.md

 ## cmake

-Various files to properly support cmake and be able to use our projects from third party extensions.
+Various files to properly support cmake and be able to use our projects with and from third party extensions.

 ## Library